Free Grand Tour of Schönbrunn Palace in Vienna

-The Palace gardens and park were open to the public in 1779 by Maria Theresa, who helped design the intricate style and landscaping still visible today.
+The Palace gardens and park were open to the public in 1779 by Josepf II.
+It was Maria Theresias who helped design the intricate style and landscaping still visible today.
 The gardens reflect the same Baroque style and concepts – architecture and nature should be intertwined – that extend from the palace itself.
 The gardens were meant to be a symbol of imperial power, so don’t miss the ordered, symmetrical beds of the Great Parterre and the Botanical Garden.

 There’s also a maze with a viewing platform and a labyrinth for the kids, too.